SeriousOldMan/Simulator-Controller/README.md

 41. [Analyzing handling issues after a session](https://youtu.be/J3C3QMxmA3E) - This video demonstrates how to analyze telemetry data for handling problems after a session and how a new setup can automatically be created based on the telemetry data.

+42. [Using the Setup Engineer](https://youtu.be/LlJ-YgZJqFg) - You will learn in this video how to configure and use the new Setup Engineer.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community